Reform council claim ‘trans-related’ library book ban ‘not a change of policy’

-The council has since rowed back on suggestions that the book was in the children’s section.
+Reform have rowed back on leader’s social media claims the adult-aimed book was found in the children’s section

-A Reform-led council says its “trans-related” library book ban is “not a change of policy” after conflicting social media posts from councillors.
+A Reform-led council has backtracked on its “trans-related” library book ban, suggesting the move is “not a change of policy” after conflicting social media posts from councillors.

 But KCC has since said that the book which triggered the ban was in fact on display at the front of a library in Herne Bay, rather than the children’s section.